 In the episode, Nimoy isn’t afraid to poke fun at himself as the self-obsessed grand marshal of the monorail’s maiden voyage.
 As he rambles about his vast knowledge of astronomy and his days on Star Trek, it’s clear that none of the townspeople really know or care who he is.

-Kelsey Grammer has been a part of The Simpsons lexicon since its near beginnings.
+Actor Kelsey Grammer has been a part of The Simpsons lexicon since its near beginnings.
 Grammer was already well known to TV audiences as Dr. Frasier Crane from Cheers, so it was hard to mistake his voice when he made his first (and brief) appearance as Sideshow Bob in season one’s “The Telltale Head” in 1991.
-Since then, he has voiced the character a total of 21 times, so you’d be forgiven for mistaking him as a permanent cast member rather than a Simpsons guest star.
+After that, he voiced the character dozens of times, so you’d be forgiven for mistaking him as a permanent cast member rather than a Simpsons guest star.

 Out of all of Kelsey Grammer’s appearances on The Simpsons, the greatest is arguably the 1993 classic “Cape Feare” from season five.
 The episode is the first to establish Bob’s elaborate lengths to harm Bart.

 Though Paul, George, and Ringo were each Simpsons guest stars in separate episodes, it was still a dream come true for creator Matt Groening.
 Since the early days of The Simpsons, one of his goals was to have all three surviving members of The Beatles be Simpsons guest stars.
 No, they didn’t all happen at the same time.
 But they happened.